 1 packet powdered pectin

 Combine watermelon puree, sugar and lemon juice in a large, non-reactive pot (anything but aluminum).
-Get one bigger then you think, you'll want plenty of space for things to foam up without overflowing.
+Get one bigger than you think, you'll want plenty of space for things to foam up without overflowing.
 Bring to a boil and let it boil vigorously until the temperature of mixture reaches 220 degrees.
 Be sure to stir frequently, you don't want it to burn on the bottom.
 Add the powdered pectin and boil for another five minutes.

 Remove from the heat and pour into clean, sterilized jars, leaving about a half inch of headspace.
 Wipe rims, apply lids and screw on bands.
 Process in a boiling water bath for 10 minutes.